falcosecurity/falcosidekick/README.md

 * **AWS_SNS_TOPICARN** : AWS SNS TopicARN, if not empty, AWS SNS output is *enabled*
 * **AWS_SNS_RAWJSON** : Send Raw JSON or parse it (default: false)
 * **AWS_SNS_MINIMUMPRIORITY** : minimum priority of event for using this output, order is `emergency|alert|critical|error|warning|notice|informational|debug or "" (default)`
+* **AWS_CLOUDWATCHLOGS_LOGGROUP** : AWS CloudWatch Logs Group name, if not empty, CloudWatch Logs output is enabled
+* **AWS_CLOUDWATCHLOGS_LOGSTREAM** : AWS CloudWatch Logs Stream name, if empty, FalcoSideKick will try to create a log stream
 * **SMTP_HOSTPORT** :  "host:port" address of SMTP server, if not empty, SMTP output is *enabled*
 * **SMTP_USER** : user to access SMTP server
 * **SMTP_PASSWORD** : password to access SMTP server